Croydon London Borough Council elections: 1990-1994

 The by-election was called following the resignation of Cllr.
 Susan T. Taylor.

 The by-election was called following the resignation of Cllr.
 David L. Congdon.

 The by-election was called following the death of Cllr.
 John D. P. Yaxley.

 The by-election was called following the resignation of Cllr.
 Anthony J. Slatcher.

 The by-election was called following the resignation of Cllr.
 Ann A. Allan.

 1994-1998

 The by-election was called following the resignation of Cllr.
 Sherwan H. Chowdhury.

 The by-election was called following the death of Cllr.
 Bruce T. H. Marshall.

 The by-election was called following the resignation of Cllr.
 Alison J. Roberts.

 The by-election was called following the resignation of Cllr.
 Geraint R. Davies.

 1998-2002

 The by-election was called following the resignation of Cllr.
 Louisa P. Woodley.

 The by-election was called following the resignation of Cllr.
 Valerie Shawcross.

 2002-2006

 The by-election was called following the resignation of Cllr.
 Alexander Burridge.

 The by-election was called following the death of Cllr.
 Mary M. Walker.

 The by-election was called following the resignation of Cllr.
 Audrey-Marie M. Yates.

 2006-2010

 The by-election was called following the resignation of Cllr.
-Paula M. Shaw.
+Paula Shaw.

 The by-election was called following the death of Cllr.
-Jonathan M. Driver.
+Jonathan Driver.